TheRealToxicDev/Toxic-Security/README.md

 And more.

-> Toxic Security sets Limits for all of the Events that can be triggered.
+> Skynet sets Limits for all of the Events that can be triggered.
 If a user reaches or exceeds the limits the bot will remove **all** their roles as long as it has the needed permissions.

 <a name="perms"></a>